Teaching

 Aura, Art & A.I.

-In this lecture I discuss Walter Benjamin's essay "The Work of Art in the Age of Mechanical Reproduction" and its relevance to contemporary culture.
-I provide a short introduction to the writer followed by summarising key ideas of the essay including production and reproduction; value; aesthetics of politics; aura and authenticity.
-This leads into discussion of if, and how, artificial aura can be examined with digital dematerialised artworks and algorithmic aesthetics.
-Lastly, I explore both the affordances and anxieties A.I. gives to contemporary arts practices, highlighting the importance and usefulness Benjamin’s essay can provide for critical examination of such work.
+In this lecture, I examine Walter Benjamin's essay "The Work of Art in the Age of Mechanical Reproduction" and its relevance to contemporary culture.
+I provide an overview of key concepts such as production and reproduction, value, the aesthetics of politics, and the ideas of aura and authenticity.
+This discussion leads to an evaluation of artificial aura in digital artworks and algorithmic aesthetics, as well as the affordances and anxieties posed by artificial intelligence in contemporary arts practices, highlighting the critical insights Benjamin's work offers for understanding these issues.

 Aesthetics and Ethics of Repair and Damage